AgarwalConsulting/Kubernetes-Training/notes/rbac.md

 #### From the CSR, let’s create a new certificate.
 On a remote cluster, you’d do this from the cluster.
 For this lab, we’re doing it on our workstation

 - Get the certificate authority certificate and key from your cluster.
-This is if you’re running Kubernetes for Docker Desktop.
+This is if you’re running Kubernetes using `kind`.

   `kubectl cp kube-apiserver-kind-control-plane:etc/kubernetes/pki/ca.crt -n kube-system ~/k8s/certs/ca.crt`